 The Four Points by Sheraton Kolasin is a Category four hotel, which means rooms will cost 10,000 points a night.

 How to Earn Starwood Points With Your Credit Card

 The easiest way to earn Starwood points fast is by using the Starwood Preferred Guest Credit Card from American Express.
-When you sign up for this card, you will earn up to 35,000 points.
-You will earn 25,000 points after spending $3,000 in the first three months.
-You will then earn an additional 10,000 points after spending another $2,000 in the first six months.
-(This offer expires April 5, 2017.)
+When you sign up for this card, you will earn up to 75,000 points.
+You will earn 75,000 points after spending $3,000 in the first three months.

 Note: Marriott bought Starwood hotels last year — You can go here to read about how this will impact your credit card rewards.

 How to Earn Starwood Points for Your Business